ssiloti/bep-persistent-credit/one-hop-rep.rst

 sm
 --
 One or more bittorrent messages secured in a crypto box.
 Its payload is the output of the ``crypto_secretbox`` function provided by libsodium_.
-The secret key is the SHA256 hash of the output of the function ``ed25519_key_exchange`` provided by the `ed25519 library`_ using the client's private key and the public key received in the ``identify`` message.
-The nonce MUST be the value sent in the ``nonce`` key of the ``identify`` message plus the number of ``sm`` messages sent before this one.
-For this addition the nonce is interpreted as an integer in big endian byte order.
+The secret key is the SHA256 hash of an 80 byte string where the first 32 bytes are the output of the function ``ed25519_key_exchange`` provided by the `ed25519 library`_ using the sender's private key and the public key received in the ``identify`` message, the next 24 bytes are the nonce sent by the peer who initiated the connection and the remaining 24 bytes are the nonce of the peer who accepted the connection.
+The nonce MUST be a monotonically increasing, unsigned, big endian integer which has the initial value sent in the ``identify`` message and is incremented after each ``sm`` message is sent.
 This message MUST be ignored if received on a connection which the client has not received an ``identify`` message on.

 known_peers